pit-ray/fluent-tray/README.md

 </p>

 ## Concept
 fluent-tray provides a simple system tray icon and menu to easily create resident applications that do not require complex windows.
-Since only the native API is used, all you have to do is include a single header file.
+All you have to do is include a single header file since only the native API is used.
 Currently, only Windows is supported.

 ## Demo